AviatrixSystems/Docs/HowTos/gateway.rst

 Monitor Gateway Subnet
 -----------------------

-This feature allows you to enforce that no unauthorized EC2 instances being launched on the gateway subnet.
+This feature allows you to enforce that no unauthorized EC2 instances are being launched on the gateway subnet.
 Since an Aviatrix gateway must be launched on a public subnet, if you have policies that no EC2 instances can be launched on public subnets, this feature addresses that concern.

-When it is enabled, the Controller monitors periodically on the selected subnet where gateway is launched from.
+When it is enabled, the Controller periodically monitors the selected subnet where gateway is launched from.
 If it detects EC2 instances being launched, the Controller sends an alert email to admin and immediately stops the instance(s).